telerik/kendo-ui-core/docs/controls/charts/error-bars.md

     });
     </script>

-###Setting a statistical value
+### Set Statistical Values

 The error bars support statistical calculations based on the series data.
 The supported types are [standard error](http://en.wikipedia.org/wiki/Standard_error) and [population standard deviation](http://en.wikipedia.org/wiki/Standard_deviation).
-To specify that standard error should be used, you should set `"stderr"` as value.
-To use standard deviation, you should set `"stddev"` with an optional number between parentheses appended at the end.
-The number will be multiplied by the calculated standard deviation value.
+To specify that standard error is to be used, set `"stderr"` as a value.
+To use standard deviation, set `"stddev"` with an optional number between parentheses appended at the end.
+The number is going to be multiplied by the calculated standard deviation value.

-####Example: using standard error
+The example below demonstrates how to use the standard error type.

+###### Example

     <div id="chart"></div>
     <script>